SpotlightKid/python-rtmidi/INSTALL.md

   If you need JACK support on OS X, you need to compile python-rtmidi yourself (see the [macOS] section below for details).

-* Linux binary wheels are available for x64_64 and aarch64.
+* Linux binary wheels are available for x64_64 and aarch64 architectures and come with support for ALSA and JACK.
+They require the `libasound.so.2` library to be installed where the dynamic linker can find it, i.e. somewhere in the standard system library locations, but the come bundled with their own copy of `libjack.so.0` for better compatibility.

 ## From Source